TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 What it means: Wholesome rizz—romantic charisma that's sweet and genuine rather than slick.

-Our tracking: This term appeared in only 12,000 videos in December 2025.
-By January 2026, it's already at 180,000 videos—a 15x increase in one month.
+This term was barely visible in December 2025.
+By January 2026, it exploded in popularity—growing dramatically in just one month.
 It's following the classic TikTok trajectory.

 What makes it stick: It fills a semantic gap.
 "Rizz" implies slickness; "wrizz" implies authenticity.
 There wasn't a term for that before.